Summary Of The Minor Prophet Hosea

 As mentioned at the beginning of this work; Hosea is all about relationship, and in particular our relationship with The Lord.
 If we get this right, and make Him the focus of our lives, then we are indeed putting on the ‘full armour’ that we see in the book of Ephesians (Eph:6;10).

-EXTRACTED FROM THE 12 MINOR PROPHETS BOOK BY JAMES PARIS – COPYRIGHT APPLIES
+EXCERPT FROM THE 12 MINOR PROPHETS BOOK BY JAMES PARIS – COPYRIGHT APPLIES